2nd Quebec Legislature: Events of the Second Legislature

 In 1875, Premier De Boucherville called a general election.
 The Conservatives were returned to office, albeit with a somewhat reduced majority.

 Legislative Assembly

 Party standings

 The 1871 election returned a majority in the Legislative Assembly for the Conservative Party, led by Premier Chauveau.

 Members of the Legislative Assembly

 The following candidates were elected to the Legislative Assembly in the 1871 election.
 The Premiers of Quebec are indicated by Bold italics.
 The Speakers of the Legislative Assembly are indicated by small caps.
 Cabinet Ministers are indicated by Italics.

-Reasons for Vacancies

 By-elections

 There were twenty-four by-elections during the term of the Second Legislature.
 Cabinet ministers are indicated by italics.